-For example, an industrial park or commercial complex located in one town may result in increased employment opportunities for the area, thus stimulating the demand for housing in neighboring towns.
-A resort complex which draws tourists from outside of the region may impact the capacity of existing highways beyond the border of the town where the resort is located.
-The type, location, scale, and timing of the development are factors which determine the relative impact of growth in an area.
+For example, an industrial park or commercial complex located in one town will result in increased employment opportunities for the area, thus stimulating the demand for housing in neighboring towns.
+A resort complex that draws tourists from outside of the Region may impact the capacity of existing highways beyond the border of the town where the resort is located.
+The type, location, scale, and timing of the development are factors that determine the relative impact of growth in an area.
 Furthermore, the relative capacity of an area to reasonably accommodate new development and the relationship of that development to existing and proposed development plans and policies for an area are determinates of substantial regional impact.
+Projects of such magnitude may be very beneficial, and this process is simply meant to ensure that they are thoughtfully reviewed with the impacts to the wider Region fully considered.